tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 The implementation of bare metal fulfillment relies on three concepts:

-* HostPool: A collection of requested bare metal machines, along with their desired network configuration.
+* HostPool: A collection of requested bare metal machines (potentially from multiple resource classes), along with their desired network configuration.
 * Host: An ephemeral resource created when bare metal resources are acquired from the underlying bare metal management layer.
 They represent the assignment of a bare metal resource to a HostPool, and provide an endpoint for host-specific operations.
 * HostClass: Defines a set of bare metal properties, such as memory, CPU, and network interfaces.
 Each Host has a single HostClass attribute.
 HostClasses are defined by the provider.